BlueBrain/hpcbench/docs/index.rst

 * ben-sh: Execute a tests campaign on your workstation
 * ben-umb: Extract metrics of an existing campaign
 * ben-plop: Draw figures of an existing campaign
-* ben-elk: Push campaign data to Elasticsearch
+* ben-elastic: Push campaign data to Elasticsearch
-* ben-et: Execute a tests campaign on a cluster
+* ben-nett: Execute a tests campaign on a cluster

-**ben-sh** and **ben-et** expect a YAML file describing the campaign to execute.
+**ben-sh** and **ben-nett** expect a YAML file describing the campaign to execute.
 Structure of this YAML file is detailled in the :doc:`campaign file reference <campaign>`.

 API